For those suffering from depression, it can be easy to believe that their symptoms and struggles are broken down into two basic types:

 Those who suffer from Atypical depression often report symptoms such as:

 - A desire to binge eat or eat excessively

 - Moods that vary and may often swing between happy and sad

 The various types of depression each come with a unique experience for each person.
 While some may exhibit severe symptoms with Postpartum Depression, another may have only slightly irritating symptoms of Atypical Depression that come and go with time.
-Regardless of the type of depression and severity of symptoms that one suffers from, there is hope for managing depression with the help of a trained psychologist Berkeley.
+Regardless of the type of depression and severity of symptoms that one suffers from, there is hope for managing depression with the help of a trained psychologist San Luis Obispo.

 As more information continues to come out about each type of depression, new treatment methods are becoming available.
 With the help of an experienced counselor on your side, you can take the steps necessary to move toward a place where you enjoy daily life once again and find yourself thriving in everyday activities and relationships.
 Learning more about each type of depression will enable you to better understand your own symptoms, or the symptoms of someone you know who is suffering.